jbrazio/ardufocus/README.md

 # Ardufocus
-Ardufocus is a full open source [Moonlite][moonlite] focuser clone.
+Ardufocus is a full open source [Moonlite][moonlite] compatible focuser.

 The source is still under heavy development so things move around a bit.